 - Agitation or anxiety

 The second is serotonin levels.
 Serotonin is a neurotransmitter that affects mood.
 When serotonin levels drop, so does mood stabilization.
-It is also important to note that serotonin levels can also be affected by lack of sun.
+It is also important to note that serotonin levels can also be affected by the lack of sun.
 The final suspect is the level of melatonin.
 You guessed it.
 The change of season can disrupt the body’s level of melatonin.
 Melatonin is a hormone that plays a role in sleep patterns and mood.

 SAD is diagnosed more often in women than in men.
 And SAD occurs more frequently in younger adults than in older adults.